Speakers stress lifestyle changes to reduce incidence of lung cancer

 She also said the primary causes of lung cancer are smoking, exposure to radon (second risk factor after smoking) and other hazardous materials, adding that the type of cancer that we have seen has also changed in the past 40 years because of the smoking pattern.

 “We are using filter cigarettes and other things, which actually have not reduced the incidence of lung cancer.
-But these habits are changing the type of lung cancer which are seen,” she pointed out.
+But these habits are changin“We are witnessing more of adenocarcinomas now than squamous cell carcinoma.
+These are the two sub-types of carcinomas.
+But the actual number has increased.
+Therefore, thinking that taking a filter, etc. might be safe is just a myth.”

+Dr Lubna cautioned that a proper and well-thought strategy for documenting data, preventive screening, sustainable financing, quality treatment protocols and high standards of palliative care are required to be established to get safe and successful patient outcomes.

+According to College of Family Medicine Pakistan General Secretary Dr Shehla Naseem, smokers should be regularly screened for lung cancer because the condition remains the deadliest form of the disease in Pakistan.